-While this project does not directly provide water, the efforts encompassed do support long-term development and protection of AWS sources, including the approximately nine MGD estimated to be provided across the region through development of alternative surface water and inland ground water sources.
-These include up to three MGD from the Franklin County inland ground water source described previously, and up to six MGD from the Port St. Joe alternative surface water source constructed with assistance from the WPSPTF (Appendix A).
+These efforts support long-term development and protection of AWS sources, including the approximately nine MGD estimated to be provided across the region through development of alternative surface water and inland ground water sources.
+These include up to three MGD from the Franklin County inland ground water source described previously and up to six MGD from the Port St. Joe alternative surface water facility constructed with assistance from the WPSPTF (Appendix A).